Tips to Improve Early Alerts

 - Ask to set up a meeting.
-Doing so shows you’re invested in turning your unsatisfactory early alert around and also gives the instructor time to look up how you’ve been doing in the course.
+Doing so shows you’re invested in turning your unsatisfactory academic alert around and also gives the instructor time to look up how you’ve been doing in the course.

 - Show up on time and prepared.
 Have a list of all the grades you’ve received in the course so far and try and estimate the letter grade you think you have.
 Ask your instructor about your average in the course in a way that shows you have tried to calculate it yourself, but either need confirmation that what you have is correct or help calculating it altogether.

 - Ask for tips for the next assessment.
 If possible, bring all graded items to the appointment with you, so you can go over what you did well and what you need to work on before the next test, quiz or assignment.

 Don’t miss class

 Missing class hurts your chances of improving your grade, and can actually lower your final grade in courses with attendance policies.
 At bare minimum, you should check your syllabus for the attendance policy and adhere to it.
 Take your academic progress a step further by making a commitment to attend every class for the remainder of the semester.